Thre4dripper/Home-Server-Lab/homarr/README.md

-# Homarr - Modern Dashboard for Self-Hosted Services
+# Homarr - Modern Dashboard with PostgreSQL & Redis

 Homarr is a sleek, modern dashboard that brings all of your self-hosted services together in one place.
-With extensive customization options, integrations, and a user-friendly interface, it's the perfect homepage for your homelab.
+This setup uses **PostgreSQL 16** for robust data storage and **Redis 7** for high-performance caching, providing a production-ready configuration.

+## Architecture

+This deployment consists of three containers:
+- **🗄️ PostgreSQL 16**: Robust database backend with ACID compliance
+- **🚀 Redis 7**: High-performance caching and session storage
+- **🎛️ Homarr**: Modern dashboard frontend with extensive integrations

 ## Features